-Dosage for Using Goldenseal Powders, Tinctures & Teas for Dogs
+Dog Dosages for Goldenseal Powders, Tinctures & Teas

 - Tincture: 5-10 drops for every 20 lbs., 2-3 times daily.

 - Tea: Add 1 teaspoon of goldenseal to a cup of boiled water.
 Allow cooling so that it’s still warm, but not hot.
 Feed 1/4 cup for every 20 lbs. daily.

 - Powder: 1 teaspoon for every 20 lbs daily.

 Goldenseal should not be used by dogs that are pregnant or nursing.
 Newborn or hypoglycemic dogs should definitely not use goldenseal.
 There are also precautions against longstanding use of goldenseal for dogs, as it may overstimulate the liver and change your pet’s typical intestinal flora.
 Vitamin B metabolism can be affected by long-term use.